Originally posted: 3/31/2020

 How do we respond to His Free Gift?

-When we spend time considering and meditating on His Free Gift, how can we possibly contain our overwhelming joy and gratitude?
+When we spend time considering and meditating the lavish grace of His Free Gift, how can we possibly contain our overwhelming joy and gratitude?

-Let us intentionally live thankful, every day, even in the midst of trials and suffering, for His Free Gift is beyond abundantly generous.
+Oh, that we would live with intentional gratitude and thanksgiving, each and every day, even in the midst of trials and suffering, for His Free Gift is beyond abundantly generous.